risc0/risc0-ethereum/steel-view-call/README.md

 ```
 ## Ethereum Integration

-This library can be used in conjunction with the [Bonsai Foundry Template].
+Steel can be used in conjunction with the [RISC Zero Foundry Template].
 The Ethereum Contract that validates the Groth16 proof must also validate the `ViewCallEnv` commitment.
 This commitment is the ABI-encoded bytes of the following type:

 ```solidity
 struct BlockCommitment {